 Who should be in close contact with your child?

 If your child is sick, it’s natural that the family wants to be there for them.
 But that may not be the best choice, especially if there are unvaccinated people in your family.

 In general, it’s best to leave the caregiving to a single person to limit the risks to the family.
-If possible, choose someone who’s vaccinated and had their COVID-19 booster shot – they have additional protection against the coronavirus.
+If possible, choose someone who’s current with their COVID-19 vaccine.

 4. Provide care to your child while they are sick

 If your child gets COVID-19, they’ll probably have the symptoms you’d see with a cold or flu.
 So the ways you’d care for your child in those situations tend to apply here, too.
 Here’s how to care for a child with COVID-19: